 2021 Fantasy Football Running Back Rankings

-It’s a new year and with NFL playoffs in full swing, let’s take an early peek at who is making the top-20 fantasy running back back cut.
+NFL free agency is in full swing, so let’s take an early peek at who is making the top-20 fantasy running back back cut.
 (PPR)

 Running Back Rankings

 1. Dalvin Cook, Minnesota Vikings

 He rushed for a career-high, 1,557 yards and added 361 through the air, while scoring 17 total touchdowns over 14 games.
 The Vikings offense should continue to live and breathe through their stud RB.

 2. Alvin Kamara, New Orleans Saints

 A major dual-threat, Kamara found the end zone 21 times in 15 games.
 This accompanied 112.5 total average yards compiled per game.
 With Drew Brees retired, whoever is quarterbacking for the Saints in 2021 should depend upon Kamara more than ever.

 Let’s hope CMC returns at a full 100%.
 Remember, this is the guy who rushed for 1,387 yards, caught another 1,005 and scored 19 touchdowns in 2019.